EtienneK/cv/cv.md

     **University of Johannesburg** (Johannesburg, South Africa)

     I worked as a tutor and assistant in the Computer Science, Informatics and Mathematics departments.
-I helped other students understand the work, gave tutorial sessions and graded tests, exams and assignments.

 ## Education